hdkesting/RichTextCleaner/RichTextCleaner.README.md

 Copy text from a webpage (select the fragment you want and hit Ctrl-C), then use the "Paste" button to import it into this application.
 You can also use (Ctrl-)V to paste.
 It is also possible to copy/paste HTML source (for instance copied from the HTML tab of a rich-text editor).

+A "Check links" button will open a new window with all links found in the text.
+These are tried out and the result is noted.
+However, there are some issues:

+* Some sites don't want to be queried by an app, so they might report an error that a user wouldn't see (Facebook and LinkedIn are ignored specifically because of this - the URLs are considered to be fine)
+* This app only notices the return status.
+So if the page says "content not found" while the status says "ok" (instead of 404, not found), this app will consider the page to be fine.
+* A redirect can be to the new location of the information, or to a generic page (because the specific content isn't available anymore).
+This app cannot distinguish between those and will report just the redirect.
+It is up to the user to make the correct decision.

+An "Update links in source" button in that Check Links window will update the source in a few cases:

+* A "simple redirect" (change from http to https, addition or removal of a leading "www." or a trailing "/") will be updated
+* An error or "not found" will be marked with [ ] around the link-text

 Use the "Clear Styling" button (or use (Ctrl-)C) to clean up the styling in the HTML fragment:

 * Replace all "`&nbsp;`" with a plain space - this does destroy attempts at layout-by-spaces that would need replacing anyway;